rd-alliance-ddri/research-data-switchboard/README.md

 	$ java -jar web_researcher_connector-1.0.0.jar

-Compiling and running exporters and create Demo sites:
+Compiling and running exporters and create Demo sites
+---

-To create grants collapsible demo, the data need to be exported as JSON files.
-The package contains four exporters, each one will generate different type of JSON file.
+To create grants collapsible demo, the data need to be exported as a set of JSON files.
+The package contains four exporters, each one will generate different set of JSON files.

-Te compile and run all exporters, please execute (from a v1 folder):
+Te compile and run all exporters, please execute (from v1 folder):

 	$ cd src/Export/dataset_export
 	$ mvn package